makerdao/developer.makerdao.com/dai/1/stability.md

   provided by a trusted [external oracle]({{ "feeds/" | relative_url }}).
 - Debt is valued at target price (`par`), which is pegged at 1 USD for Dai 1.0
-- A minimum acceptable ratio of debt to collateral (`mat`) is set via governance and enforced by liquidadating unsafe borrowing positions when nececssary.
+- A minimum acceptable ratio of debt to collateral (`mat`) is set via governance and enforced by liquidating unsafe borrowing positions when necessary.

-The target price is essetially what the system considers to be the USD value of 1 Dai and is the rate at which the value of all debt and collateral is compared.
+The target price is essentially what the system considers to be the USD value of 1 Dai and is the rate at which the value of all debt and collateral is compared.

 - `pip`: USD/ETH - external reference price